Adanurk/backend-notes/README.md

  + callbacks are not automatically async!
  + the problem is callback hell! nested callbacks can be very confusing. this triangular shape is a sign that you are in a callback hell.
  + how can we escape callback hell? => using promises or async / await (more elegant way)

+ **note**: arrow function doesnt have its own this keyword, uses the parents this keyword / lexical scope we call it. normal function has its own scope, own this keyword.

+ **Creating a simple web server**

+ + we need another package calles http.
+IT gives us networking capability.

 ## Part 2: How Node Works